weburg/generic-http-web-service-server-java/README.md

 - See project Issues for current limitations and plans.
 - The HTML-only client cannot delete or modify content.
-For that ability, refer to the related JavaScript client project which runs in a browser.
+For that ability, refer to the related JavaScript client project which runs in a browser, or other programmatic clients.

 ### Running the server